stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 **Model-Delegate**.

-The first step is to partition out the data, represented by the ``self._value`` variable, into a separate class ``Document``.
+The first step is to partition out the data, represented by the ``self._value`` variable, into a separate **Document** class.
 For our system to continue to work, the visual part **View** must now be informed of changes to this data.
 The Document will therefore not only hold ``self._value``, but also provide an interface to query and modify this data and a strategy to notify other objects when changes